Clayster

-James Clayton Eubanks, better known as Clayster or Clay, is an American professional Call of Duty player for the Las Vegas Legion.
+James Clayton Eubanks, better known as Clayster or Clay, is an American professional Call of Duty coach and former player.
+He is currently a coach for the Riyadh Falcons of the Call of Duty League (CDL).
+Eubanks announced his retirement as a player on October 23, 2024.

 Early life

 Eubanks is from Winchester, Virginia, and attended West Virginia University.
+He is the son of former musician Jerry Eubanks.

 Career

 Eubanks was the Major League Gaming (MLG) X Games 2014 gold medalist, playing with OpTic Gaming, and MVP of the Call of Duty Championship 2015, playing with Denial eSports.
 Eubanks went 1,400 days without a major win, until he and the eUnited squad won the finals of the 2019 CWL Pro League to clinch the 2019 league championship and end the drought.